 In 2024, total income rose to £12.7m, an increase of over 7% compared to the prior year.
-The government operating grant increased by £500k.
-This included a 6% adjustment for inflation and an additional grant of £142k to allow free access to the Jersey Museum from July.
+The Government operating grant increased by £500k.
+This included a 6% adjustment for inflation and an additional grant of £142k to allow free access to Jersey Museum from July.
 The Elizabeth Castle project continued throughout 2024; the grant received was £2.3m.
 Jersey Heritage received a generous bequest of £411k from Irma Perrée in the year.

-Income from charitable activities increased by 6% year on year, notably sponsorship has increased to £46k from £24k in 2023.
+Income from charitable activities increased by 6% year on year, notably sponsorship increased to £46k from £24k in 2023.
 Income from weddings was £60k (2023: £38k).

-For admissions, local residents accounted for 30% of the footfall, of which half were members.
-46% of footfall across all sites was from the UK and the balance being worldwide visitors.
+For admissions, local residents accounted for 30% of the footfall, of which half were Members.
+A total 46% of footfall across all sites was from the UK and the balance being worldwide visitors.
 The sale of the 4 for 3 heritage passes continued in 2024 with £192k of income generated.
-The general admission income increased to $\pounds1,537k$, an increase of £78k compared to 2023.
+The general admission income increased to £1,537k, an increase of £78k compared to 2023.

 Membership levels peaked at just over 18k at the year end.
-Income from membership was down £80k compared to 2023 due to a one-off accounting adjustment that deferred the income from unexpired annual membership as at 31 December 2024 into 2025.
-Total income from membership in 2024 was £433k,
+Income from Membership was down £80k compared to 2023 due to a one-off accounting adjustment that deferred the income from unexpired annual Membership as at 31 December 2024 into 2025.
+Total income from Membership in 2024 was £433k.

-The site shops and cafes continued to offer additional attractions to the sites and performed well.
-Jersey Heritage operates a large space for retail at the Jersey Museum with smaller areas at other sites, while also operating cafes at Mont Orgueil, Elizabeth Castle and Hamptonne.
+The site shops and cafés continued to offer additional attractions to the sites and performed well.
+Jersey Heritage operates a large space for retail at Jersey Museum with smaller areas at other sites, while also operating cafés at Mont Orgueil, Elizabeth Castle and Hamptonne.
 All sites apart from Elizabeth Castle are open all year round.
 Net income for shops and café was £206k (2023: £172k) before staffing costs.

 Government funding for the Elizabeth Castle project continues; the forecast completion is spring 2025.
 The grant received in 2024 was £2.3m.
-Once completed the Officers' Quarters will have been refurbished to provide holiday lets for self-catering accommodation and the Hospital Block will provide additional visitor attractions and venue hire.
+Once completed, the Officers' Quarters will have been refurbished to provide holiday lets for self-catering accommodation and the Hospital Block will provide additional visitor attractions and venue hire.

-The Story of Jersey exhibition at the Jersey museum was replaced with La Tèrr'rie d'Jèrri - d's histouaithes $d\acute{e}$ not' $\hat{l}le$ - Being Jersey - stories of our Island.
+The 'Story of Jersey' exhibition at Jersey Museum was replaced with 'La Tèrr'rie d'Jèrri - d's histouaithes dé not' Île' (Being Jersey - stories of our Island).
 The cost of the project, which included substantial replacement of the 1992 services, was £2m.
 The exhibition opened in September 2024.
 The project created flexible exhibition space, which allows for frequent refreshments.

-In 2024, owing to the lack of funding, Jersey Heritage was unable to continue the stabilisation works at the internationally significant archaeological site at La Cotte de St Brelades but is hoping to continue the work when funding is available.
-We were, however, able to spend £104k, mainly from Patron's donations, relating to the wider Ice Age archaeology project, including a survey of the Violet Bank with our partners at UCL, which was filmed by the BBC
+In 2024, owing to the lack of funding, Jersey Heritage was unable to continue the stabilisation works at the internationally significant archaeological site at La Cotte de St Brelade but is hoping to continue the work when funding is available.
+We were, however, able to spend £104k, mainly from Patron donations, relating to the wider Ice Age archaeology project, including a survey of the Violet Bank with our partners at UCL, which was filmed by the BBC.